 - Bring clothes into the bathroom so that she doesn’t have to walk out of the bathroom with just a towel.

-M: Which of these ideas about how often to shower seems like the best option?
+M: Earlier, we talked about how often to shower.
+What seems like the best option?

 M: Do you want my help in remembering shower days?